russor/crazierl/README.md

 Dist works (milestone 2), with -proto_dist gen_tcp, a custom epmd, and a little help here and there with cookies and things.

-Note: crazierl does not support ne2000 nics, so there is currently no networking for crazierl in the demo using v86.
+Note: networking in the v86 demo is coming soon; v86 and crazierl both support virtio-net.

 ## Where does it run